L3cr0f/pma_course/Labs/Lab_07.md

 The malware only will terminate when it receives the 'q' command.

 **4. How could you remove this malware once it is installed?**

+The best way to remove this malware is reinstalling the Operating System, since the malware will modify every single executable.